Regulations for Crypto license in Portugal

 • While a physical office is advisable for operational effectiveness, companies can also opt for virtual offices or co-working spaces, provided they meet the necessary regulatory standards.
 We can assist in setting up these options to ensure full compliance with Portuguese regulations.

-Roadmap of obtaining Crypto license in Spain
+Roadmap of obtaining Crypto license in Portugal

 To successfully obtain a Crypto License in Portugal, businesses must navigate a structured process that adheres to both national and EU regulatory frameworks.
 This procedure ensures that cryptocurrency operations are conducted within a legally compliant and secure environment, following the stringent standards set by Portuguese authorities, such as the Bank of Portugal and the Portuguese Securities Market Commission (CMVM).